Estate Planning

 It’s also important to consider your financial legacy, which refers to the assets you’ll leave behind for your loved ones.

 As you get older, leaving a legacy may become increasingly important.
-It’s comforting to know that after you’re gone, a part of you will remain.
-Your family and friends will never forget you, but “legacy” goes beyond memories.
+It's comforting to know that a part of you will remain after you're gone.
+Your family and friends will never forget you, but "legacy" goes beyond memories.

-What if you want to make a lasting impression that’s more widespread?
-There’s more than one way to leave a legacy.
-This guide will help you understand what leaving behind a legacy means, as well as what you can do to make sure you’re remembered.
+If you want to make a more widespread, lasting impression, there are multiple ways to leave a legacy.
+This guide will help you understand what leaving a legacy means and what you can do to ensure you're remembered.

 What is a Legacy?

-Leaving behind a legacy means making an impact that will last long after you die.
-It could be financial, with something you create, or through the people you touch while you’re alive.
-The good news is, it’s never too late to start working on building a legacy that will outlive you.
+Leaving a legacy means making an impact that will last long after death.
+It could be financial, something you create, or through the people you touch while alive.
+The good news is there is always time to start building a legacy that will outlive you.

 Worried about your legacy?